aloy/HLMdiag/cran-comments.md

 * win-builder (devel and 4.0.3)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs in R 4.0.3 or R-devel on OS X or win-builder.

 There was one NOTE on Ubuntu:
    installed size is  6.1Mb
      sub-directories of 1Mb or more:
        libs   5.2Mb

-   This appears to be caused by the use of C++ code
+   This appears to be caused by the use of templated C++ linear algebra library Armadillo

 ## Downstream dependencies